Sweet Dog

 Allergies

-Recurring ear infectionsA dog with one ear infection after another often has an underlying allergy: the ear is skin too.
+Repeated ear infectionsA dog with one ear infection after another often has an underlying allergy: the ear is skin too.

-Parasites and other leads
+Parasites and other clues

 Orange clusters between the toes in late summerHarvest mites, seasonal parasites picked up on walks in long grass.

-The steps to follow, in order
+What to do, in order

 Vets reason from the simplest to the most complex.
 You can follow the same thread at home.